-Browsed relative growth behavior - diam with auto height
+Browsed relative growth behavior

 This behavior simulates herbivory by allowing trees to grow at different rates when browsed versus unbrowsed.

 Trees grow according to the relative growth version of the Michaelis-Menton function.
 The same function is used for both browsed and unbrowsed trees, but the parameters are different.
 The function is: